How do you feel about your desk every morning as you sit down at it?

-A tidy desk can improve your productivity as clear desks have been proven to improve your ability to focus – you brain processes things more quickly if it has fewer
+A tidy desk can improve your productivity as clear desks have been proven to improve your ability to focus – your brain processes things more quickly if it has fewer distractions.

 If you feel overwhelmed by clutter on your desk you are more likely to procrastinate as it’s more difficult to quickly find the things you need so tidying up can also improve your efficiency at work.

 The following tips for creating a clutter free and organised workspace will work equally well in a corporate office space or a home office.
 The key thing is to set aside time to get organised (either all in one go in a regular slots over a couple of weeks).
 If you’ve avoided giving this a go in the past as you haven’t know where to start or it’s felt too overwhelming the following steps really will make a difference.